This is not your stock-standard “about” page, because I am not your stock-standard author, poet, coach or tarot reader.

 I am a woman entangled in phoenix energy, infused with the power of devastation and regeneration.
 Someone who has learned over the years how to rise from the ashes, time and time again.

 I am not living the dream, because I am not even sure what my dream is.
 I am okay in saying I honestly don’t get dreams but for many years I assumed there was something inherently wrong with me because I didn’t and everyone else did.
 I spent decades not even being sure about who I wanted to be.
 So, I am experimenting with what my best life is.
 Leaning into its mercurial nature.
 I’m learning the power of small incremental change.
-I’m embracing joy because I do understand that.
+I’m embracing contentment, simplicity and ease because I do understand them.

 I also understand passion.
 My passions are my best friends and most troublesome co-conspirators.
 It is a lifetime’s work to know when to say ‘yes’ and when to say ‘no’ especially because I am a finisher as much as a I am a starter.
 I will see something through to the end (even if it’s the bitter end, because life is not all happy endings).